NoSQL Tutorial: Types of NoSQL Databases, What is & Example

-NoSQL is a non-relational DMS, that does not require a fixed schema, avoids joins, and is easy to scale.
-NoSQL database is used for distributed data stores with humongous data storage needs.
+NoSQL Database is a non-relational Data Management System, that does not require a fixed schema.
+It avoids joins, and is easy to scale.
+The major purpose of using a NoSQL database is for distributed data stores with humongous data storage needs.
 NoSQL is used for Big data and real-time web apps.
-For example, companies like Twitter, Facebook, Google that collect terabytes of user data every single day.
+For example, companies like Twitter, Facebook and Google collect terabytes of user data every single day.

 NoSQL database stands for "Not Only SQL" or "Not SQL."
-Though a better term would NoREL NoSQL caught on.
+Though a better term would be "NoREL", NoSQL caught on.
 Carl Strozz introduced the NoSQL concept in 1998.

 - Why NoSQL?

 - Query Mechanism tools for NoSQL